BariscanBozkurt/Biologically-Plausible-Correlative-Information-Maximization-for-Blind-Source-Separation/README.md

 # Correlative Information Maximization Based Biologically Plausible Neural Networks for Correlated Source Separation

 This Github repository includes the implementation of the Correlative Information Maximization Based Biologically Plausible Neural Networks, which is submitted to ICLR 2023.
+All the codes are written in Python 3.

 ## CorInfoMax Neural Networks